 - Good has a really fancy webpage on Android’s history.
 This blog’s header image is adapted from the visuals on that page.

 - If you want a more detailed page on Android history, take a look at Wikipedia’s Android history article.

 And lastly, I have a Patreon now!
-If you’re looking for a way to support me aside from ingame donations, this is where you should go.
+If you’d like to support the development of Shattered Pixel Dungeon, please consider either making a purchase in the Google Play version of the game, or supporting me on Patreon!
 The Patreon is currently in a soft-launch state, and I intend to expand it based on interest and feedback.